sahilrajput03/sahilrajput03/missing-semester/LECTURE5.md

 # LEARN: 1: If myFile is a directory in folder in target user's home directory then our file `myFile` will be pasted inside that folder.
 # LEARN: 2: If myFile doesn't exist in target users's home directory then file will be created there.
 # LEARN: 3: If a file already exist in target user's home directory then that file will be overwritten with the content of our source file.

+# Copy to a absolute path
+scp 2.png pi:/tmp
+# Learn: File will be created inside /tmp folder in targer user.

 ##USING rsync:
 #>> You can install rsync to archlinux very easily with (sudo pacman -S rsync)